preciofishbone/OmniaDocs/document-management/author/related-processes/index.rst

 .. image:: relate-processes-1.png

-The next step is to choose to relate to processes in this site or to a site anywhere else (All sites):
+The next step is to choose to relate to a processes in this site or to a site anywhere else (All sites):

 .. image:: relate-processes-2.png